 If you have any questions about STSMs then please do not hesitate to contact the STSM coordinator Laszlo Kozma-Bognar ( firstname.lastname@example.org)

-Watch a short video about 4 successful STSM students talking about their positive experiences conducting an STSM.
+Watch a short video from the INDEPTH meeting in Prague that has 4 successful STSM students talking about their positive experiences conducting an STSM.

 Please download final reports from previous STSM to learn about the exciting training opportunities supported by the INDEPTH Action: